Department of Linguistics

 In addition to completing a major, students must satisfy USM's General Education (Core Curriculum) requirements and receive a total of at least 120 credits to graduate.
-Here we make notes on General Education requirements that overlap with the major in Linguistics with a Concentration in ASL/English Interpreting or General Education courses that we recommend for students majoring in Linguistics with this concentration.
+Below we provide notes on General Education requirements that overlap with the major in Linguistics with a Concentration in ASL/English Interpreting or General Education courses that we recommend for students majoring in Linguistics with this concentration.

 Quantitative Reasoning: One of the requirements for Honors in Linguistics is LIN 490.
 This course has a statistics course (MAT 120 or PSY 201) as a prerequisite.
 Therefore, you should take a statistics course to meet the Quantitative Reasoning requirement, if you are considering pursuing Honors in Linguistics.
 If not, you can take any course in the Quantitative Reasoning category.

 Cultural Interpretation: Each of ASL 102, 201, and 202 fulfills this General Education requirement.